idvorkin/idvorkin.github.io/_posts/2016-11-16-understandingtechcompensation.markdown

 Suddenly your 100% of salary signing bonus of 100$ doesn't seem nearly as awesome.

 ----------------------------------------------------
+A few notes:

-**NOTE**: Cash bonus and equity often vary based on performance.
+Bonus and equity often vary based on performance.
 This article assumes you always perform to the same target performance.

-However when you are negotiating your signing bonus, you need to take your variable performance into account.
+Equity is a function of stock price.
+This article assumes stable stock market prices.

+Compensation is often a function of "job level" which varies by company.
+This site translates [ladder levels](https://www.levels.fyi/) between the big tech companies nicely (but not the compensation levels).